tauasa/t2g/README.md

 # T2G Golf Score Tracker
-Basic HATEOAS-driven REST service for tracking golf scores.
+HATEOAS-driven REST service for tracking golf scores.
 Built using [Spring Boot](https://github.com/spring-projects/spring-boot) and [Spring JPA](https://github.com/spring-projects/spring-data-jpa) the model with a flat model.

 ## Model
 * `Golfer` has zero or more `Score`s